The Ultimate Travel Guide to Malaga, Spain

 Both are housed in historical buildings, so you get to enjoy the art together with the architecture.

 Then I make my way to the lovely Alameda, a park divided by a broad walkway covered in brilliant tiles, with flowers, palm trees, and tiled benches, the northern border of Soho, the urban art district.
 Close to the Guadalmina river and the port, I can’t get enough of the fabulous and monumental murals by famous urban artists.

-It’s not only the art which makes the district so interesting; quaint shops, cafés, small restaurants, and art galleries will keep you occupied for hours.
+It’s not only the art that makes the district so interesting; quaint shops, cafés, small restaurants, and art galleries will keep you occupied for hours.

 The proximity to the port invites a visit to see one of the biggest ports in the country.
 Container ships, cruise liners, and private superyachts on their way to Puerto Banus maybe catch your eye.